pru-mike/rocketchat-jira-webhook/README.md

 - Set "Event Trigger" to "Message Sent"
 - Choose proper "Name (optional)" for integration, like "Jira Webhook"
 - Set "Channel" to all_direct_messages
-- Set URLs to YOUR rocketchat-jira-webhook with proper route like http://jira-webhook.mycorp.com/jira (see below)
+- Set URLs to YOUR rocketchat-jira-webhook with proper route like http://jira-webhook.mycorp.com:4567/jira (see below)
 - Set User to valid rocket chat user with bot rights
 - Erase Token (or save it and add to rocketchat-jira-webhook config file)
-- Click Save
+- Click Save and make sure there is no any error and configuration saved successfully

 There is three route you can point your Rocket.Chat instance
 /jira - only jira issues would be summarized at this route